samc1213/samc1213.github.io/_posts/2019-04-28-rideshare-dataset-getting-started.md

 Beautiful, isn't it?
 If this didn't work for you, check out my small Github [repo](https://github.com/samc1213/chicago-rideshare) that contains the demo.

 ## Next Steps
 I'm honestly not that satisfied with these results from an analytical perspective.
 If you have any ideas of things to look at in the dataset, please leave a comment below.
 With this framework set up, it should be much easier to do additional analysis.
+I plan on following up with more maps and analyses in future posts.